alexarice/nixpkgs/doc/languages-frameworks/agda.section.md

 ## Writing Agda packages
 To write a nix derivation for an agda library, first check that the library has a `*.agda-lib` file.

-A derivation can then be written using `agda.mkDerivation`.
+A derivation can then be written using `agdaPackages.mkDerivation`.
 This has similar arguments to `stdenv.mkDerivation` with the following additions:
 + `everythingFile` can be used to specify the location of the `Everything.agda` file, defaulting to `./Everything.agda`.
 If this file does not exist then either it should be patched in or the `buildPhase` should be overridden (see below).
 + `libraryName` should be the name that appears in the `*.agda-lib` file, defaulting to `pname`.
 + `libraryFile` should be the file name of the `*.agda-lib` file, defaulting to `${libraryName}.agda-lib`.

-The build phase for `agda.mkDerivation` simply runs `agda` on the `Everything.agda` file.
+The build phase for `agdaPackages.mkDerivation` simply runs `agda` on the `Everything.agda` file.
 If something else is needed to build the package (e.g. `make`) then the `buildPhase` should be overridden (or a `preBuild` or `configurePhase` can be used if there are steps that need to be done prior to checking the `Everything.agda` file). `agda` and the Agda libraries contained in `buildInputs` are made available during the build phase.
 The install phase simply copies all `.agda`, `.agdai` and `.agda-lib` files to the output directory.
 Again, this can be overridden.

 To add an agda package to `nixpkgs`, the derivation should be written to `pkgs/development/libraries/agda/${library-name}/` and an entry should be added to `pkgs/top-level/agda-packages.nix`.
 Here it is called in a scope with access to all other agda libraries, so the top line of the `default.nix` can look like:
 ```
 { mkDerivation, standard-library, fetchFromGitHub }:
 ```
-and `mkDerivation` should be called instead of `agda.mkDerivation`.
+and `mkDerivation` should be called instead of `agdaPackages.mkDerivation`.
 Here is an example skeleton derivation for iowa-stdlib:

 ```
 mkDerivation {